Tikamin557/Ts-Core/README.md

 If you want to integrate your mod with T's Core, please see the **[Modder Guide](docs/ModderGuide.md)**.

-T's Core can be used from C# mods, Content Patcher mods, and T's Core Content Packs depending on the feature.
+T's Core can be used from C# mods and Content Patcher mods depending on the feature.

 The guide includes documentation for: